-The CY7C1248KV18, and CY7C1250KV18 are 1.8 V synchronous pipelined SRAMs equipped with DDR II+ architecture.
+The CY7C2670KV18 is 1.8-V synchronous pipelined SRAM equipped with DDR II+ architecture.
 The DDR II+ consists of an SRAM core with advanced synchronous peripheral circuitry.
 Addresses for read and write are latched on alternate rising edges of the input (K) clock.
-Write data is registered on the rising edges of both K and K. Read data is driven on the rising edges of K and K. Each address location is associated with two 18-bit words (CY7C1248KV18), or 36-bit words (CY7C1250KV18) that burst sequentially into or out of the device.
+Write data is registered on the rising edges of both K and K. Read data is driven on the rising edges of K and K. Each address location is associated with two 36-bit words (CY7C2670KV18) that burst sequentially into or out of the device.